-In Origins, Darwin did not discuss human evolution at all, leaving that hot-button issue for another book.
-Instead, with an eye to the past, he analyzed plants and animals to establish natural selection and fertility as the keys to the variation of species that we see around us.
+Their writings and teachings differ in many respects.
+(I’ll focus on On the Origin of Species and the Dhammapada, a widely read collection of the Buddha’s sayings.)
+In Origins, Darwin did not discuss human evolution at all, leaving that hot issue for another book.
+Instead, with an eye to the past, he analyzed plants and animals to establish natural selection and fertility as the keys to the variation of species all around us.

-The Buddha, on the other hand, focused exclusively on humans, on the pain of our sharply felt disappointments and mental anguish, potentially eased by disciplined renunciations.
+The Buddha, on the other hand, focused on humans, on the pain of our sharply felt disappointments and mental anguish, potentially eased by disciplined renunciations.
 And in contrast to Darwin’s study of biological history, the Buddha’s eye was on the future, on the path forward that could bring his followers out of suffering.
-Finally, while Darwinian evolution moved on inexorably, the Buddha persuaded his followers that their future was in their own hands, that they must turn inward, grasp the nature of change and expectation, and calm their cravings.
+Finally, while Darwinian evolution moved on inexorably, the Buddha convinced his followers that their future was in their own hands, that they must turn inward, grasp the nature of change and expectation, and calm their cravings.

 My thanks to Elaine Smith for her assistance.